Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Implementation of the numerical method

-The most important departure of {\PhFour} from {\kira} is in {\PhFour}'s use of MPI parallelism and GPU acceleration to increase performance on parallel architectures and GPU-supported systems.
-Although, {\kira} in {\starlab} was designed to run on a single processor, it can operate in parallelized using MPI \citep{2008NewA...13..285P} but its normal mode of operation is with special-purpose GRAPE-6 \citep{1996ComPh..10..352M,1998sssp.book.....M} or GPU through the sapporo library.
+The most important departure of {\PhFour} from {\kira} is the use of MPI parallelism and GPU acceleration in ph4 to increase performance on parallel architectures and GPU-supported systems.
+Although {\kira} in {\starlab} was designed to run on a single processor, it can operate in parallel using MPI \citep{2008NewA...13..285P}, but its normal mode of operation is with special-purpose GRAPE-6 \citep{1996ComPh..10..352M,1998sssp.book.....M} or GPU through the sapporo library.

-A significant difference from the {\kira} formulation is that in \PhFour\, all global ($j$-data) calculations are implemented as MPI parallel tasks with an arbitrary number of workers, and each worker is optionally GPU accelerated, using the {\sapporotwo} library \citep{2009NewA...14..630G,2015ComAC...2....8B}.
-This allows an arbitrary number of GPUs to be configured per MPI worker (subject of course to the availability of hardware), with all options settable from the Python-level interface to {\PhFour}.
-The resulting boost in speed makes the GPU accelerated version of \PhFour\, one of the best performing direct ($N^2$) $N$-body codes in the {\AMUSE} suite (see Fig 10 in \cite{PortegiesZwart2013456}).
-We illustrate the higher speed of the GPU accelerated version of \PhFour\, in Fig.\,\ref{fig:scaling_with_N}.
+A significant difference from the {\kira} formulation is that in \PhFour,\, all global ($j$-data) calculations are implemented as MPI parallel tasks with an arbitrary number of workers, and each worker is optionally GPU accelerated using the {\sapporotwo} library \citep{2009NewA...14..630G,2015ComAC...2....8B}.
+This allows an arbitrary number of GPUs to be configured per MPI worker (subject to the availability of hardware), with all options settable from the Python-level interface to {\PhFour}.
+The resulting boost in speed makes the GPU-accelerated version of \PhFour\, one of the best-performing direct ($N^2$) $N$-body codes in the {\AMUSE} suite (see Fig 10 in \cite{PortegiesZwart2013456}).
+We illustrate the higher speed of the GPU-accelerated version of \PhFour\, in Fig.\,\ref{fig:scaling_with_N}.